PingjunChen/pycontour/README.md

 Hosted in [https://pycontour.readthedocs.io](https://pycontour.readthedocs.io), powered by [readthedocs](https://readthedocs.org) and
 [Sphinx](http://www.sphinx-doc.org).

+## Contributing
+All questions, bug reports, and suggestions etc. are welcome through [Issue](https://github.com/PingjunChen/pycontour/issues).
+New features are welcome through [Pull Request](https://github.com/PingjunChen/pycontour/pulls).

+## Contributors
+See the [AUTHORS.md](AUTHORS.md) file for a complete list of contributors to the project.

 ## License
 [pycontour](https://github.com/PingjunChen/pycontour) is free software made available under the Apache License 2.0.
 For details see the [LICENSE](LICENSE) file.

-## Contributors
-See the [AUTHORS.md](AUTHORS.md) file for a complete list of contributors to the project.